 Occupational Outlook Quarterly: "OOQ provides practical information on jobs and careers.
 Articles are written in straightforward, non-technical language and cover a wide variety of career and work-related topics such as new and emerging occupations, training opportunities, salary trends, and results of new studies from the Bureau of Labor Statistics."

-Online Government Publications: A List of major government publications available on the web.
+Online Government Publications: A list of major government resources available on the web.
+Links are listed alphabetically by title.

 State and Local Governments: This Library of Congress site provides extensive links to full-text government publications on state statutes and local government information.
 Provides access to state and local agencies.